JakeSaintG/pokemon_teambuilder/README.md

 - Natures affect stats!
 Pick a nature and see what it does.

 #### Code Louisville Project Requirements
-- Reads and parses an external file and displays data.
+- Reads and parses from an external file and displays data.
 - Retrieves data from PokeAPI via fetch and AJAX.
 - Multiple Arrays and Objects that are populated with multiple values, retrieved, and use or displayed.
 - Visualized data in a graph form for Pokemon Stats.